apptainer/apptainer-userdocs/environment_and_metadata.rst

 .. code:: console

-   $ singularity inspect ubuntu.sif
+   $ apptainer inspect ubuntu.sif
    my.label: version 1.2.3
    OWNER: Joana
    org.label-schema.build-arch: amd64
    org.label-schema.build-date: Thursday_12_November_2020_10:51:59_CST
    org.label-schema.schema-version: 1.0
-   org.label-schema.usage.singularity.deffile.bootstrap: library
+   org.label-schema.usage.apptainer.deffile.bootstrap: library
-   org.label-schema.usage.singularity.deffile.from: ubuntu:latest
+   org.label-schema.usage.apptainer.deffile.from: ubuntu:latest
-   org.label-schema.usage.singularity.version: 3.7.0-rc.1
+   org.label-schema.usage.apptainer.version: 3.7.0-rc.1

 We can easily see when the container was built, the source of the base image, and the exact version of {Singularity} that was used to build it.